modular-magician/terraform-provider-google-beta/website/docs/r/firestore_database.html.markdown

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.

-* `deletion_policy` - (Optional) Deletion behavior for this database.
-If the deletion policy is `ABANDON`, the database will be removed from Terraform state but not deleted from Google Cloud upon destruction.
-If the deletion policy is `DELETE`, the database will both be removed from Terraform state and deleted from Google Cloud upon destruction.
-The default value is `ABANDON`.
-See also `delete_protection`.